Build healthy relationships to prevent VAWG

 Case Studies

-This programme worked with Muslim religious leaders – and in partnership with Tajikistan’s State Agency Committee on Religious Affairs and the Regulation of Traditions, Celebrations, and Ceremonies (CRA) - with a view to shifting attitudes, practices and norms to improve gender equality, promote healthy relationships in families, promote sexual and reproductive health and rights and prevent gender-based violence, including domestic violence and early marriage.
-It trained 270 Imams using the ‘Healthy Lifestyle’ handbook and encouraged them to address these issues in sermons and through their conflict resolution and mediation work with families and heterosexual couples.
+Spotlight Initiative worked with Muslim religious leaders – and in partnership with Tajikistan’s State Agency Committee on Religious Affairs and the Regulation of Traditions, Celebrations, and Ceremonies (CRA) to shifting attitudes, practices and norms to improve gender equality, promote healthy relationships, promote sexual and reproductive health and rights, and prevent gender-based violence (including domestic violence and early marriage).
+It trained 540 male religious leaders, including Imams using the ‘Healthy Lifestyle’ handbook and encouraged them to address these issues in sermons and through their conflict resolution and mediation work with families and heterosexual couples.
 The programme engaged directly with verses in the Quran around gender equality and was designed to be culturally relevant in the context.
+Through this process, religious leaders were able to advise couples in creating a family in accordance with spiritual and family values consistent with the canons of Islam, as well as the state and international human rights standards.
+Through the programme, Friday Prayer sessions were devoted to the topic of preventing domestic violence.

-- There are testimonies of religious leaders dealing more equitably with marital conflict, listening to both the woman and the man, and supporting them to identify and address the root causes of the conflict and avoid the use of violence.
+Through the programme, there were testimonies of religious leaders dealing more equitably with marital conflict, listening to both the woman and the man, and supporting them to identify and address the root causes of the conflict and avoid the use of violence.
+Spotlight Initiative activities also successfully adapted, recognising that in-laws can also be involved in family conflict and violence and should be included in processes.

-In Mali, Spotlight Initiative supported the establishment of 829 model husband clubs for currently married men aged 20-40 (Club des Maris – CDM) and men planning to marry aged 14-24 (Clubs des Futurs Maris – CDFM).
+In Mali, Spotlight Initiative supported the establishment of 829 model husband clubs for married men aged 20-40 (Club des Maris – CDM) and men planning to marry, aged 14-24 (Clubs des Futurs Maris – CDFM).
 A Model Husbands club is a voluntary space that brings men together to collectively reflect and take action to become a model husband.
-The clubs are participatory and open spaces for discussion, sharing and decision-making built on the values of active listening, equality and respect.
-The six thematic sessions are built on a gender transformative approach, are led by men in the group and involve reflecting on their own behaviour, gender norms and inequalities, and positive masculinities.
-They also include sessions to discuss what it means to work as allies of women and girls to support them in pregnancy, reduce maternal morbidity and mortality and prevent all forms of GBV including child marriage and domestic violence.
-They support men to become advocates and to raise the awareness of others to take positive action and promote women’s and children’s rights.
+The clubs were designed to be participatory, open spaces for discussion, and promoting the shared values of active listening, equality and respect.
+The model husband clubs were sites of thematic sessions and discussions, led by men in the group, to encourage the group to reflect on their own behaviours, gender norms, positive masculinities and inequalities.
+Sessions also covered what it means to be an ally of women and girls to support them in pregnancy, reduce maternal morbidity, mortality and prevent all forms of GBV including child marriage and domestic violence.
+Sessions were designed to support men to become advocates and to take positive action which promotes women’s and children’s rights.

-The Model Husbands have been powerful forces for change in communities where they are operating, raising awareness of women’s and children’s rights and even preventing domestic violence and child marriage in some communities.
-A man from one Model Husband Club shared: "I confess that the actions of this project have already paid off because, in our village, every night, there is at least one woman who cried under her husband's baton.
+Many model husbands have become powerful forces for change in communities where they are operating, raising awareness of women’s and children’s rights and even preventing domestic violence and child marriage in some communities.
+A man from one model husband club shared: "I confess that the actions of this project have already paid off because, in our village, every night, there is at least one woman who cried under her husband's baton.
 It's been more than three months since we heard this."

-Data shows that children in Papua New Guinea commonly experience physical and/or verbal abuse and/or neglect from their parents/caregivers.
-The levels of abuse are higher for disabled and adopted children.
-In addition, many children witness violence between their parents and among other family members.
-The Spotlight Initiative (led by UNICEF), in partnership with faith-based organisations (FBOs) and civil society organisations (CSOs), launched the Parenting for Childhood Development (P4CD) programme in six provinces of Papua New Guinea.
-This programme consisted of a series of training workshops for parents and caregivers of children aged 3-10 years in the selected communities based on a curriculum adapted for the context.
-The programme was initially piloted by another organisation in ten communities in 2016, then a further four provinces in 2016-2017.
-In 2018-2019, under Spotlight Initiative, it was then expanded to further provinces and communities.
+Spotlight Initiative (led by UNICEF), in partnership with faith-based organisations (FBOs) and civil society organisations (CSOs), launched the Parenting for Childhood Development (P4CD) programme in six provinces of Papua New Guinea.
+The P4CD consisted of a series of training workshops for parents and caregivers of children aged 3-10 years in the selected communities based on a curriculum adapted for the context.
+Spotlight Initiative reached over 23,000 people through this activity.

 The initial programme was evaluated from 2018-2021 using a theory-driven evaluation approach with baseline (2017) and endline (2021) surveys, key informant interviews and focus groups, as well as the use of monitoring data and secondary data sources.
-The evaluation showed the following changes after the intervention:
+Results show that P4CD improved parents' attituds towards their children, as well as contributed indirectly and directly to the reduction of IPV.
+It also strengthened parents' communication, knowledge and skills which led reductions in violence, abuse and neglect of children:

 - 77% of parents targeted by the programme said that they had not hit their children in the past 3 months, compared to only 8% before the intervention.